Newton's parakeet: Extinction

 Of the roughly eight parrot species endemic to the Mascarenes, only the echo parakeet has survived.
 The others were likely all made extinct by a combination of excessive hunting and deforestation by humans.
 Leguat stated that Newton's parakeet was abundant during his stay.
 It was still common when Tafforet visited in 1726, but when Pingré mentioned it in 1761, he noted that the bird had become scarce.
 It was still present on southern islets off Rodrigues (Isle Gombrani), along with the Rodrigues parrot.
 After this point, much of Rodrigues was severely deforested and used for livestock.

 According to early accounts praising its flavour, it appears visitors commonly ate Newton's parakeet.
 Several individuals would likely be needed to provide a single meal, owing to the bird's small size.
 Pingré stated:

 According to government surveyor Thomas Corby, Newton's parakeet may still have been fairly common in 1843.
 Slater reported that he saw a single specimen in southwestern Rodrigues during his three-month stay to observe the 1874 Transit of Venus, and assistant colonial secretary William J. Caldwell saw several specimens in 1875 during his own three-month visit.
 The male that he received in 1875 and gave to Newton is the last recorded member of the species.
 A series of cyclones struck the following year and may have devastated the remaining population.
 Further severe storms hit in 1878 and 1886, and since few forested areas were left by this time, there was little cover to protect any remaining birds.
 The male could, therefore, have been the last of the species alive.

 There were unfounded rumours of its continued existence until the beginning of the 20th century.
 In 1967, the American ornithologist James Greenway stated that an extremely small population might still survive on small offshore islets, since this is often the last refuge of endangered birds.
-Hume countered that these islets were probably too small to sustain a population.
+The Mauritian ornithologist France Staub stated in 1973 that his visits to Rodrigues the previous seven years confirmed the bird was extinct.
+Hume concluded in 2007 that the islets were probably too small to sustain a population.